 - Time allocated for testing is limited in the best of scenarios

 - They are continuously working to advocate for testing and more internal collaboration on testing strategy versus “fitting it in”

 - Quality assurance is a board room topic

 Provar’s model-based testing provides a layer of abstraction that ensures maintainable tests.
-Our approach is to manage the maintenance using real metadata intelligence, navigation and consistent execution.
+Our approach is to manage the maintenance using real metadata intelligence, navigation, and consistent execution.
 Without this, test maintenance is wholly owned by a developer modifying code.
-In the case of Salesforce testing this can be a big problem; when keeping up with rapid customisation and Salesforce releases, LWC development leads to significant up front investment in creating tests and a big maintenance headache.
+In the case of Salesforce testing, this can be a big problem; when keeping up with rapid customization and Salesforce releases, LWC development leads to sign-up front investment in creating tests and a big maintenance headache.

-Copado is clearly a leader in the Salesforce devops space, and we are committed to integrating our products and maintaining support for all existing joint customers.
+Copado is a leader in the Salesforce DevOps space, and we are committed to integrating our products and maintaining support for all existing joint customers.
 We also completely agree that no one just has Salesforce.
 Salesforce connects with multiple systems and it’s only growing.
-So, there is still plenty of room for improvement and innovation in testing, test automation and quality assurance as a whole.
+So, there is still plenty of room for improvement and innovation in testing, test automation, and quality assurance as a whole.